Photonsters/anycubic-photon-docs/README.md

 ## Frequently asked questions (FAQ)
 [Check the FAQ page](FAQ.md) before asking questions!
-You may find the answers to all your questions regarding setting up your Photon, to post processing your prints, already in the FAQ.
+You may find the answers to all your questions regarding setting up your Photon, to post processing your prints, already covered in the FAQ.

 ## Known issues